Blesmol/pfscf/README.md

 * `fac2rep`: Reputation for faction 2
 * `fac3name`: Name of faction 3
 * `fac3rep`: Reputation for faction 3

+You can always get the complete list for a template by calling `pfsct template describe <template>`

 ### Fill out multiple chronicles (e.g. for a complete group)